kalmiallc/kalmia-sql-lib/README.md

 | tests     | Module tests                    |
 | models    | Data models used in the module. |

 When coding, avoid global functions.
-All function, except explicit really global ones as `isPlainObject` should be wrapped in it's own class.
+All functions except explicit really global ones as `isPlainObject` should be wrapped in it's own class.
 All commonly used functions shall be put into `common` module.
 The model base classes shall be put into the `model-base` module.

 For the methods which don't involve instance state, use static modifier.